What Really is Business Process Management?

 With the data gathered during the monitoring stage, improvements and corrective action can be implemented.

-The refinement stage seeks to bridge any discrepancies between process modelling and actual performance levels.
+The refinement stage seeks to bridge any discrepancies between process modeling and actual performance levels.
 Once this step is completed, the BPM life cycle can start anew.

 The Main Importance of Business Process Management